 May 24 Last Day to File for Write-In Candidacy (E-14) Deadline to file declarations of write-in candidacy. §8600 et seq.
-May 26 (E-12) Second Pre-Election Statement The last day to file campaign statements for candidates and committees covering the period from April 24, 2022, to May 21, 2022, due May 26, 2022.
-Gov. Code §84 4200.5, 84200.7 No Later than May 28 (E-10) Notice of Central Counting Place Last day for County Elections Official to publish the notice that the primary elect be counted at a specified public place.
-The notice shall be published one time in general circulation in the county.
-May 31 Post Polling Places and Precinct Board Members - (E-7) Not less than one week before the election, the County Elections Official shall post the list of polling places and precinct board members. §12105-12108, C Gov. Code §6061 June 1 - June 7 Vote-by-Mail Ballots - Late Conditions - (E-6 to Election Day) Voters unable to go to the polls because of illness or disability or because they will be absent from their precinct on election day, may come to the Elections Department and receive an absentee ballot over the counter.
+May 26 Second Pre-Election Statement (E-12) The last day to file campaign statements for candidates and committees cover from April 24, 2022, to May 21, 2022, due May 26, 2022. ering the period Gov. Code §84200.5, 84200.7 No Later than May Notice of Central Counting Place 28 Last day for County Elections Official to publish the notice that the primary ele be counted at a specified public place.
+The notice shall be published one time in a newspaper of (E-10) general circulation in the county. §12109 May 31 Post Polling Places and Precinct Board Members (E-7) Not less than one week before the election, the County Elections Official sha polling places and precinct board members. ll post the list of §12105-12108 3, Gov. Code §6061 June 1 - June 7 Vote-by-Mail Ballots - Late Conditions (E-6 to Election Day) Voters unable to go to the polls because of illness or disability or because they will be absent from their precinct on election day, may come to the Elections Department and receive an absentee ballot over the counter.
 Voters may designate in writing a representative to bring the absentee ballot to them.
-The voter may either personally or through the authorized representative return the ballot to the Elections Department or polling place in the county. §3021 June 7 PRIMARY ELECTION DAY · , , Polls open at 7:00 a.m. and close at 8:00 p.m. §1000, 14212 June 8 - July 7 Official Canvass (E+1 to E+30) The official canvass of votes cast to be completed during this time. §15300-15376 July 7 (E+30) Statement of Vote to Board of Supervisors - Certificates of Election Prepared The Elections Official shall prepare a certified statement of the results of the election and submit it to the Board of Supervisors prior to this date.
-The Board of Supervisors shall declare the nominees or winners for each office and the results of each measure under its jurisdiction.
-The County Elections Official shall make and deliver to each person elected a Certificate of Election.
-July 7 (E+30) Nonpartisan Candidates Elected if Majority Vote Received Any candidate for a nonpartisan office, who at a primary election receives a may votes cast, shall be elected to that office.
-72, 15400-15401 jority of the §8140
+The voter may either personally or through the authorized representative return the ballot to the Elections Department or polling place in the county. §3021 June 7 (E) PRIMARY ELECTION DAY (-) Polls open at 7:00 a.m. and close at 8:00 p.m. §1000, 14212 June 8 - July 7 Official Canvass (E+1 to E+30) The official canvass of votes cast to be completed during this time. §15300-15376 July 7 Statement of Vote to Board of Supervisors - Certificates of Election Pre pared (E+30) The Elections Official shall prepare a certified statement of the results of the it to the Board of Supervisors prior to this date. election and submit The Board of Supervisors shall declare the nominees or winners for each offi of each measure under its jurisdiction.
+The County Elections Official shall ma each person elected a Certificate of Election.
+5372, 15400-15401 July 7 Nonpartisan Candidates Elected if Majority Vote Received (E+30) Any candidate for a nonpartisan office, who at a primary election receives a r votes cast, shall be elected to that office. najority of the §8140